earthrover/earth_rover_localization/earth_rover_localization/README.md

 ## Documentation
 The documentation provided above gives general knowledge on how to install, configure and use the package in a general way.
 In this section, an in depth explanation of the package is provided.
 A knowledge of the [robot localization package](http://docs.ros.org/melodic/api/robot_localization/html/) is required.

+### TF tree
+In order to understand a little better the robot model and it's references in the next sections, here's the [TF tree structure](docs/ros_tf_tree.pdf).

 ### Topics and nodes
 First things first, the [*under the hood* structure of the nodes](docs/ros_nodes_graph.pdf):